-These kinds of accent paint are used by businesses to draw people to certain areas as well.
+Businesses also use these accent paints to draw customers to particular areas.
 If you want to display items for sale on a single wall, make sure that you consider painting this wall a different color to draw the eye.
-Likewise, if you need people to pick up a cart before they shop at your store, a brightly colored cart return and pickup area will automatically guide people to take the actions that you are needing them to take.
+Likewise, if you need people to pick up a cart before they shop at your store, a brightly colored cart return and pickup area will automatically guide people to take the actions that you are asking them to take.

-The Weather and Natural Light in Your Dallas Office and Impact the Colors
+The Weather and Natural Light in Your Dallas Office Impact the Colors

 Not every location gets the same light during the day or the same seasonal brightness and darkness.
 If you have a business in a place that gets a lot of sun each year, you can use many more colors than places that have four seasons and a lack of sun during large parts of the year.
 Avoiding greys, blacks, and other dark colors can be important in places that do not have a lot of sunshine each year.
 These colors can make your interior spaces even darker during the winter months.